-For the scene features such as outdoor, non-studio setting, weather news, sports event, building, vegetation and road, we collect the positive and negative training images from the TRECVID2003 Development data with TRECVID2003 Annotation, and then use the following system to extract these features.
-Besides the general system, we used some special systems for vegetation and weather news detection.
+For the scene features such as outdoor, non-studio setting, weather news, sports event, building, vegetation and road, we collect the positive and negative training images from the TRECVID2003 Development Data with TRECVID2003 Annotation, and then use the following system to extract these features.
+Besides the general system, we used a special system for vegetation detection.